WawinyEdwin/quivo/supabase/functions/communications/readme.md

 }
 ```

-Note: An JWT is required for this request.
+Note: A JWT is required for this request.